teemtee/fmf/docs/concept.rst

 * main.fmf

 Special file name ``main.fmf`` works similarly as ``index.html``.
 It can be used to define the top level data for the directory.
+All metadata files are expected to be using the ``utf-8`` encoding.

 Attributes